 A book is a dream that you hold in your hands. ~ Neil Gaiman

 March is National Reading month, one of my favorites!
 Not only is the dreary winter weather starting to melt away, but we also have an excuse to share our love of reading with students every single day….it’s a thirty-one-day celebration.
-In today’s post, I’m sharing my favorite novels to teach in the secondary classroom.
-After reading about my three favorites, you can hop on over to the Language Arts Classroom to get inspired by three more of the best books to teach teens.
+In today’s post, I’m sharing my favorite whole-class novels to teach in the secondary classroom.
+Even though the pendulum is swinging toward choice reading, whole-class, classic novels still deserve a place in most curriculums.
+After reading about my three recommendations, you can hop on over to the Language Arts Classroom to get inspired by three more of the best books to teach teens.
 Enjoy!

 To Kill a Mockingbird